sherlock-audit/2023-01-uxd-judging/README.md

 Watsons who escalated this issue will have their escalation amount deducted from their next payout.

+**WarTech9**

+This is not a valid issue.
+This is conflating `RageDnDepository` and `PerpDepository`.
+`PerpDepository` does not need a way to withdraw profits as there is none, since it applies a delta-neutral strategy.
+`RageDnDepository` already has a `withdrawProfits()` function

+**hrishibhat**

+Considering this issue valid, since the funds are stuck in the contract until an upgrade.

 # Issue H-5: USDC deposited to PerpDepository.sol are irretrievable and effectively causes UDX to become undercollateralized